 - provide a master's degree in child life or related area with a concentration in child life

-- Employment if at least 1.0 FTE faculty member who holds an advanced degree, is a Certified Child Life Specialist, and is involved in child life program decision making and curriculum development
+- Employ at least 1.0 FTE faculty member who holds an advanced degree, is a Certified Child Life Specialist, and is involved in child life program decision making and curriculum development

 The endorsement process outlined below is subject to change prior to the opening of the Graduate Endorsement Application on the Application Portal.
 It is only meant to provide a general idea of what to expect when undertaking the endorsement process.